Desulfobacteraceae

 The Desulfobacteraceae are a family of Thermodesulfobacteriota.
 They reduce sulfates to sulfides to obtain energy and are strictly anaerobic.
 They have a respiratory and fermentative type of metabolism.
 Some species are chemolithotrophic and use inorganic materials to obtain energy and use hydrogen as their electron donor.

 Biology and biochemistry

 Morphology

 Desulfobacteraceae vary widely in shape and size across the family.
-Desulfofaba are straight or slightly curved rods that range in size from 0.8 to 2.1 x 3.2-6.1 μm.
-Those in the genus Desulfobacterium are spherical or oval shaped and somewhat smaller, ranging in size from 0.9 to 1.3 x 1.5-3.0 μm or 1.5-2.0 x 2.0-2.5 μm.
-They stain Gram-negative and are not known to produce spores.
-Some species contain a single polar flagellum used for motility.

-Genus and species of Desulfobacteraceae may only be definitively distinguished by analysis of 16S rDNA sequences, but certain genera may be determined through physiological characteristics alone.
+Genera and species of Desulfobacteraceae may only be definitively distinguished by analysis of 16S rDNA sequences, but certain genera may be determined through physiological characteristics alone.
 Desulfofrigus displays an optimal growth rate at very low temperatures compared to other sulfate reducing bacteria.
 It is also unable to grow in the presence of propionate.

 Metabolism

 Most species of Desulfobacteraceae use sulfur compounds as their main energy source.
 The most common source used is sulfate which, through metabolic processes, is reduced to sulfide.
 In an environment with little or no sulfate, sulfite or elemental sulfur may also be used and reduced into sulfide.
 In rare cases nitrate may also be used as a food source and reduced into ammonia.
 They have very efficient sulfate reduction rates (between 12 and 423 mu mol/dm3 day−1) in optimal conditions.